 What is norovirus?
 The symptoms, warning signs and when you should worry

-The number of patients in hospital with norovirus has reached a new high for this winter
+The number of patients in hospital with norovirus has increased by 15 per cent since last week

 The number of patients in hospitals in England with norovirus has reached a new high for this winter, NHS figures show.

-An average of 823 hospital beds were filled each day last week by people with diarrhoea and vomiting or norovirus-like symptoms, up from the previous week’s average of 567 patients.
+An average of 950 hospital beds were filled each day last week by people with diarrhoea, vomiting or norovirus-like symptoms, an increase of 15 per cent from last week.

 The figures have been published in the latest weekly snapshot of the performance of hospitals in England.